brad90/VetSurgeryApp/README.md

 -  Be able to assign a vet to a animal.
 -  Be able to check out an animal from the vet surgery.
 -  Be able to see the past treatment notes.

+What I learnt and enjoyed

+Restful routes:

+Postgres